Jaeah/staying-and-returning/README.md

-# Temporal Dynamics of Attention in Young Children
+# Staying and Returning Dynamics of Young Children's Attention
-This repository contains Python code underlying analyses in the paper "Temporal Dynamics of Attention in Young Children".
+This repository contains Python code underlying analyses in the paper "Staying and Returning Dynamics of Young Children's Attention", by Kim, Singh, Vales, Keebler, Fisher, & Thiessen.

 The below instructions explain the steps needed to reproduce the analyses reported in the paper.
 All necessary data files needed are included in the repository.